Sheila MacLeod: Biography

-Sheila MacLeod was born on 23 March 1939 in the Isle of Lewis, Outer Hebrides, Scotland.
-MacLeod attended the Wycombe Abbey School in Buckinghamshire, England before completing her degrees in English in Somerville College, Oxford.
-She got her bachelors in 1961 and her masters in 1993.
-MacLeod later completed a bachelor's in French from Birkbeck College, University of London in 1996.
+Sheila MacLeod was born on 23 March 1939 in Stornoway, Isle of Lewis, Outer Hebrides, Scotland.
+She attended the Wycombe Abbey School in Buckinghamshire, England before completing her degrees in English in Somerville College, Oxford.
+She got her Bachelor's in 1961 and her Masters in 1993.
+MacLeod later completed a Bachelor's in French from Birkbeck College, University of London in 1996.

 MacLeod wrote for a number of publications including The Times Literary Supplement, Vogue, The Observer, and the Evening Standard.
 She also worked for Clarendon Press.
 Her novels ranged from science fiction to the non fantastic.
 MacLeod wrote a BBC television play in 1965 and another play in 1985.

-MacLeod experienced anorexia during her teens and later wrote a book about her experiences based on diaries she kept at the time.
-It is considered a key feminist text on anorexia nervosa.
 She married Manfred Mann singer Paul Jones in 1963, but they later divorced.
-She moved to London with her sons, Matthew and Jacob.
 In 2013, she moved from London to Shaftesbury, Dorset.

+She is credited with writing the song "I Want to Know", recorded by Eric Clapton and the Powerhouse (c.
+1967) and by Ten Years After (1967).